footcricket05/SoundSwitch/README.md

 9. LED
 10. 5V DC Supply
 11. Breadboard

-This clap detector or clap activated switch can be used for home automation to control light/fan with the clap.
-This DIY clap switch is one of the most useful CD4017 application circuits.
+## Usage
+The circuit can be built on a breadboard using the listed components and can be powered using a 5V DC supply.
+Once the circuit is built, it can be connected to the desired home appliance and activated by clapping sound.
+The circuit can be used as a DIY clap switch for home automation purposes.

+#$ License
+This project is licensed under the `MIT License`.

+## Contribution
+Contributions to this project are welcome.
+To contribute, please create a pull request with your proposed changes or contact the project owner for more information.